alabhyajindal/home/_posts/2023-08-15-vim-vscode.markdown

 ### Escape Key

 Remap the `Caps Lock` key on your keyboard to `Ctrl`.
-The Ctrl key is used frequenly in Vim and also in other applications.
-You could easily switch from Insert to Normal Mode using `Ctrl + [` shortcut, instead of pressing the `Esc` which is harder to reach.
+This will allow you to easily switch from Insert to Normal Mode using `Ctrl + [` shortcut, instead of pressing the `Esc` which is harder to reach.

 ### VS Code Settings